 You can now aim your browser’s SOCKS settting at localhost:1080.
 Bonus points for using a locally-hosted PAC file to determine which traffic is routed via the proxy:

-For getting sight of servers behind a firewall without remote proxies (hello Privoxy) and continual browser fiddling this is ideal.
+For getting sight of servers behind a firewall without remote proxies and continual browser fiddling this is ideal.
 Thanks Murb!

 Leave a Reply